50 Worked Examples: Units, Conversion Factors & Dimensional Analysis

 so

-i.e., a non-dimensional displacement and this seems to be an expected if not obvious grouping.
+i.e., a dimensionless displacement is an expected, if not obvious, grouping.

 For :

-In terms of the dimensions of the problem then
+In terms of the dimensions of the parameters, then

 For to be dimensionless, then